A 7-year-old Guatemalan girl died last week, hours after she was taken into Border Patrol custody, the Department of Homeland Security said.

 “Due to patient confidentiality, the hospital is unable to provide any patient information and is referring any inquiries regarding this patient to CBP,” said Monique Poessiger, a hospital spokeswoman.

-A DHS spokesperson said an autopsy will be performed but the results could take several weeks.
+A Department of Homeland Security representative said an autopsy would be performed but the results could take weeks.

 The CBP’s Office of Professional Responsibility has launched an investigation to “ensure all appropriate policies were followed.”

 “Unfortunately, despite our best efforts and the best efforts of the medical team treating the child, we were unable to stop this tragedy from occurring.
 Once again, we are begging parents to not put themselves or their children at risk attempting to enter illegally.
 Please present yourselves at a port of entry and seek to enter legally and safely,” the spokesperson told CNN.